 “It’s not your salary that makes you rich, it’s your spending habits.” —Charles A. Jaffe

 We also already get our eye exam free through Tricare.
-But, did you know that you can order your glasses as low as $6 through websites such as EyeBuyDirect.
+But, did you know that you can order your glasses as low as $6 through websites online.
 Crazy, right?

 There are tons of different ways to save money!
 Here’s a post with other ways to live cheaply and save more money!

-You can also view even more great ideas by these Milsos for Saving Money in the Military.
+You can also view more great budgeting tips for military families by MilSos.
 If you can think of anything we haven’t covered, be sure to share in the comments!